Fodor's Expert Review

 Fans of the international Grand Hyatt brand won't be disappointed with the Grand Hyatt Seattle.
 Adjacent to the Washington State Convention Center, this view-centric hotel appeals to business travelers, conventioneers, and families who want a dependable Hyatt-level stay in a convenient downtown location with tons of dining and shopping options nearby.

-YOU SHOULD KNOW If you're hoping to stay at a stylish, unique Seattle hotel, head elsewhere.
+You Should Know If you're hoping to stay at a stylish, unique Seattle hotel, head elsewhere.
 While this Grand Hyatt isn't quite cookie-cutter, it still feels like a nice Hyatt.

 Spotless guestrooms feature masculine-chic decor that is comfortably unobtrusive.
 Some rooms above the 10th floor enjoy beautiful vistas of Elliott Bay.
 Suites are large, with separate sitting rooms, and executive quarters have mini-refrigerators and wet bars.

-It doesn't hurt to ask for an upgrade to a higher floor at check-in, especially if you're a World of Hyatt loyalty club member.
+Tip It doesn't hurt to ask for an upgrade to a higher floor at check-in, especially if you're a World of Hyatt loyalty club member.

 The Grand Hyatt Seattle really steps up its hotel-chain game in the bathrooms.
 Think white marble, ample counter space, deep soaking tubs that fill in a flash, and walk-in showers with plenty of water pressure.
 One complaint: The less-than-luxe toiletries could use an upgrade.